+DRIVING FORCE 2.
+SHIFTS IN THE DISUTILITIES OF EMPLOYMENT.
 Several studies in the literature of sectoral transformation show that changes in the preferences and allocation of time between market and non-market activity are critical to explain the secular shift of employment from goods-producing industries to services-producing industries.
 Kaplan and Schulhofer-Wohl (2018) show that changes in the disutility of work, manifested in changes in the nonpecuniary costs and benefits of work, are a powerful force to explain major occupational shifts in the U.S. economy in the postwar period.
 Boerma and Karabarbounis (2021) and Karabarbounis (2014) find the value of home production important for the sectoral reallocation of job seekers and aggregate unemployment in closed and open economies.
 Caselli and Coleman (2001) show the disutility of working explains movements of labor across U.S. regions.
 Ngai and Olivetti (2015) show that female labor market participation is highly sensitive to the disutility of working and the recent improvements in technology for home production has generated large reallocation in labor markets and a fall in aggregate unemployment.

-Our second exogenous driving force that includes the disutility of work as a source of structural change remains agnostic about the exact source for the change in preferences.
-In our model, a gradual and permanent decrease in the preference for being employed in the non-tradable sector provides the incentive to household to seek employment in the nontradable sector, while simultaneously reducing the reservation wage in the non-tradable sector, thus fostering hiring and increasing production.
+Our second exogenous driving force allows the disutility of work as a source of sectoral shifts but remains agnostic about the exact source for the change in preferences.
+In our model, a gradual and permanent decrease in the preference for being employed in the non-tradable sector provides the incentive to households to seek employment in the non-tradable sector, while simultaneously reducing the reservation wage in the non-tradable sector, thus fostering hiring and increasing production.